Texas AG claims Planned Parenthood requesting special treatment during coronavirus pandemic

 CLICK HERE FOR COMPLETE CORONAVIRUS COVERAGE

-Abby Johnson, who previously directed a Planned Parenthood clinic in Texas, has stated said that abortions weren't essential services.
+Abby Johnson, who previously directed a Planned Parenthood clinic in Texas, previously told Fox News that abortions weren't essential services.
 "Abortion is never an essential service and especially at this moment, when all our resources need to be focused on beating COVID-19, having a non-essential business diverting needed resources and PPE is detrimental and harmful to public health," she said.

 During an interview with Fox News, she also highlighted how the numbr of coronavirus cases in Texas could grow, creating untold demands on health supplies.
-She also defended the state's decision to ban medicinal abortions, arguing that those treatments could lead to complications and use of additional PPE.
+Johnson defended the state's decision to restrict medicinal abortions, arguing that those treatments could lead to complications and use of additional PPE.